 Then you may very well get an unexpected and unpleasant call from the taxman.

-It all boils down to whether HMRC believe that you’re actively trading and making a living off of your eBay sales, but that line gets blurry when you’re making a considerable amount of money.
+It all boils down to whether HMRC believes that you’re actively trading and making a living off of your eBay sales, but that line gets blurry when you’re making a considerable amount of money.

 If your eBay sales are encroaching on the £1,000 a year mark, you should definitely look at filing a Self Assessment just to be safe.